fbpx

 First and foremost, thank you.
 It’s folks like you that give HEAL’s policy staff the motivation during weeks like the one we’ve just gotten through.
 That storm we were predicting in our last update made landfall this week.

-Before we explain that, here’s what we’re thanking you for: On Thursday, members of the House Business and Labor Committee received over 2,000 emails in 24 hours asking them to vote no on a bill, HB316, that would cause serious harm to our air quality for decades.
+Before we explain that, here’s what we’re thanking you for: On Jueves, members of the House Business and Labor Committee received over 2,000 emails in 24 hours asking them to vote no on a bill, HB316, that would cause serious harm to our air quality for decades.
 TWO THOUSAND.
 This broke our records for actions taken and sent a strong message to those legislators that clean air really matters to Utahns.
 From the bottom of our hearts, this Valentine’s Day weekend, THANK YOU.
 (And, if you haven’t yet done that action alert, click here now!)

 So, here’s what went down this week.